Posted on September 12, 2011 at 10:08 am

 The close-up on the left appears to be the real Elie Wiesel in France later in 1945.
 He would be 17 or almost 17 years old in this picture.
 Notice the non-receding, youthful hairline with a very long front lock hanging to the side, and the straight nose .

-This close-up image is from the photograph below, which is found at the USHMM Survivor Resource Center with the caption given below.
+This close-up image is from the photograph below, which is found at the USHMM Survivor Resource Center with the caption given below. (click here or on lower pic for an undistorted, larger image)

 Notice again the straight nose, the high forehead, deep-set eyes, large ears, sensitive mouth and slender neck.
 But also look at all that hair!
 The date of this picture is given by USHMM as 1945 and the location as Ambloy, [Loir et Cher] France.
 It says in the accompanying text “In October 1945 the children and staff of Ambloy were relocated to the Chateau de Vaucelles in Taverny (Val d’Oise).”
 That means this picture was taken between June and October 1945.
 They could have been celebrating Rosh Hashana, Yom Kippur or Sukkot.